 How is the social stream of the Velocity Program different from other programs out there?

-For social impact startups, the Velocity Program brings together the worlds of traditional ‘startups’ and ‘social enterprise’.
-We understand that these kinds of business need specialised help to support the social issues that they advocate for.
-For participants in the social stream of the Velocity Program, there will be three additional workshops dedicated to impact founders.
+For social impact startups, the Velocity Program brings together the worlds of traditional ‘startups’ and ‘social impact’.
+We understand that these kinds of business need specialised help to support the social and environmental issues that they advocate for.
+For participants in the social stream of Velocity, there will be additional workshops dedicated to impact founders.

 My startup is a not-for-profit or charity, can I still apply for the MAP Startup Accelerator or MAP Velocity Program?

 Absolutely!
 We would love to receive your application.